No Bread Knife? Easy to Cut Bread Without a Bread Knife

 Focus on using proper technique when slicing bread.
 Hold the knife firmly but not too tightly, and keep your fingers away from the blade.
 Use a gentle sawing motion to slice through the bread, applying even pressure.
 Take your time and aim for smooth, uniform slices.
 If you’re new to slicing bread, practice on a few slices before cutting the whole loaf.

-Take Breaks If Needed
+Take Breaks if Needed

 Slicing bread can be tiring, especially if you’re cutting through a large loaf.
 Take breaks as needed to rest your hand and prevent fatigue.
 You can also switch hands or change your grip to give different muscles a break.
 Don’t rush the process – it’s better to take your time and slice carefully than to rush and risk cutting yourself or ruining the bread.